OnsagerNet: Learning Stable and Interpretable Dynamics using a Generalized Onsager Principle

 \subsubsection{Data generation and equation parameters}

+We use a Legendre-Fourier spectral method to solve the Rayleigh-B\'{e}nard convection problem {\eqref{nse1}}-{\eqref{nse2}} based on stream function formulation {\eqref{phieq}}-{\eqref{thetaeq}} to generate sample data.
+To be consistent with the case considered by Lorenz, we use free boundary condition for velocity.
+A RBC problem is chosen with the following parameters: $\tmop{Re} = 10$, $L_x = 4 \sqrt{2}$, $\alpha_0 = 0.1$, $g = 9.8$, $\kappa = 0.01$, $\Gamma = 1.17413$.
+The corresponding Prandtl number, Rayleigh number are $\sigma = 10$, $\tmop{Ra} = 18410.3$.
+The relative Rayleigh number is $r=\tmop{Ra} / \tmop{Rc} = 28$.
+In this section, we use OnsagerNet to learn one dynamical model for each fixed $r$ value.
+The results of learning one parametric dynamical model for a wide range of $r$ value are given in next subsection.
+Initial conditions of Lorenz form {\eqref{phiX}}-{\eqref{thetaYZ}} are used, where $X, Y, Z$ are sampled from Gaussian distribution and rescaled such that $X^2 + Y^2 + Z^2 \leqslant R_B$, with $R_B$ a constant.

-Two RBC problems corresponding to $\sigma = 10$, $b=8/3$, $r=28, 84$ are solved by a Legendre-Fourier spectral method for spatial discretization and a second order semi-implicit scheme is used for time marching with step size $\tau = 0.001$. $128$ real Fourier modes are used for $x$ direction and $49$ Legendre modes for $y$ direction.
-100 Lorenz-type initial values are solved for $100\sim 400$ time units.
-The solver outputs 2 snapshots of $(u_x, u_y, \theta)$ at $(t, t + \tau)$ for each integer time $t$.
+The semi-discretized Legendre-Fourier system is solved using a second order implicit-explicit time marching scheme with time step-size $\tau = 0.001$ for $100$ time units. $128$ real Fourier modes are used for $x$ direction and $49$ Legendre modes for $y$ direction.
+To generate training and testing data, we simulated 100 initial values.
+The solver outputs 2 snapshots of $(u, v, \theta)$ at $(t, t + \tau)$ for each integer time $t$.
+The data from the first 80 trajectories are used as training data, while the last 20 trajectories are used as testing data.

 To have an estimate of the effective dimension, we first apply PCA to the data.
-The result is shown in \SI{Fig. 11(a)}.
-We observe that 99.5\% of the variance are captured by the first 9 principal components (PCs), so we expect a good reduced model of dimension less than 10.
+The result for $r=28$ is shown in Fig. \ref{fig:pca1}.
+We observe that 99.7\% variance are captured by the first 9 principal components, so we seek a reduced model of comparable dimensions.